irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_01-Creating_Synthetic_Content/Lesson_Plan-Generating_AI_Content.md

 ### Learning Step Activity (LSA) 1: Introduction to AI Content Generation

-#### SLIDE 1

-**Learning Step Activity Text:**

-> 1. Overview of AI content generation tools.
-> 2. Components of AI content generation: Text, Visual, and Code.
-> 3. Memorization Activity: Have participants memorize the components of AI content generation.

-**Activity**
+#### **SLIDE 1: Overview & Memorization of Prompting Strategies**

+##### **Activity Structure and Timing**

-1. Present an overview of AI content generation tools.
-(5 minutes)
+1. **Present an Overview of AI Content Generation Tools (5 minutes)**
-2. Explain each component in detail.
-(10 minutes)
+   - **Content & Demonstration**:
+     - Introduce a variety of tools that generate AI content (e.g., ChatGPT for text, DALL-E for visuals, Copilot for code).
+     - Briefly discuss key features, advantages, and limitations of each tool.
+     - Show real-time examples or screenshots that illustrate tool capabilities.
+   - **Instructor Tips**:
+     - Ask the class if anyone has prior experience with any AI tool.
+     - Highlight common applications and potential pitfalls.

+2. **Present the Prompting Strategies for Memorization (5 minutes)**
+   - **Content & Explanation**:
+     - **Write Clear Instructions**: Explain the importance of clarity (e.g., "Analyze [topic] focusing on [data points]...").
+     - **Provide Reference Text**: Stress the value of background context with sample templates.
+     - **Split Complex Tasks**: Teach how to break a multi-part question into manageable steps.
+     - **Give the Model Time to "Think"**: Encourage allowing a pause for deeper processing.
+     - **Use External Tools**: Demonstrate integrating AI capabilities with external data sources.
+   - **Visuals/Handouts**:
+     - Display slides that list each strategy along with prompt templates.
+     - Hand out a one-page reference guide summarizing these strategies for later review.

+3. **Interactive Memorization Quiz (2 minutes)**
+   - **Activity Details**:
+     - Divide participants into pairs.
-3. Have participants quiz each other to memorize the components.
-(5 minutes)
+     - Have them quiz each other on the names and functions of each prompting strategy.

-NOTE: Go to Slide 2
+     - Encourage the use of mini whiteboards or digital note-taking to jot down key points.
+   - **Facilitator Guidance**:
+     - Walk around to facilitate discussion and correct any misunderstandings.
+     - Optionally, call on a few pairs for a quick oral review with the class.

+4. **Collaborative Application Challenge (5 minutes)**
+   - **Activity Details**:
+     - Organize participants into small groups (3–4 members per group).
+     - Assign the following prompts and ask groups to collaboratively apply the prompting strategies:
+       - **Prompt 1**: "Create a SITREP for what you did in class today."
+       - **Prompt 2**: "Create an Email to your boss about the importance of AI enabled tools for your organization."
+       - **Prompt 3**: "Create advanced search queries to find the latest Fishing Companies in the Pacific."
+     - **Group Work Process**:
+       - Have groups discuss and write down effective prompts that incorporate strategies like clarity, use of reference texts, and step-by-step breakdown.
+       - Encourage each group to assign roles (e.g., one person records, while others propose improvements).
+   - **Post-Activity Discussion**:
+     - Encourage a representative from each group to share one refined prompt and explain the strategy used.
+   - **Transition Note**:
+     - After the exercise, instruct participants: *"NOTE: Go to Slide 2"* for the next section of the lesson.

 ### Learning Step Activity (LSA) 2: Detailed Analysis of AI Content Generation Components

-#### SLIDE 2: Text Generation
+#### **SLIDE 2: Text Generation**

-**Learning Step Activity Text:**

-> Identify best practices for generating text content using AI tools.
+- **Key Focus**: Identify and discuss best practices for generating text.

-**Activity**
+- **Activity**:

-1. Present examples of good vs. poor prompts for text generation.
+  - Present examples of both good and poor prompts for text generation.
-2. Discuss how to create effective prompts.
-3. Demonstrate generating text content using an AI tool.
+  - Demonstrate content generation in real time using an AI tool.

-NOTE: Go to Slide 3
+  - Discuss why a clear structure and context improve the quality of the output.

-#### SLIDE 3: Visual Content Generation
+#### **SLIDE 3: Visual Content Generation**

-**Learning Step Activity Text:**

-> Identify best practices for generating visual content using AI tools.
+- **Key Focus**: Best practices for generating visual content.

-**Activity**

-1. Present examples of good vs. poor prompts for visual content.
-2. Discuss how to create effective visual content prompts.
-3. Demonstrate generating visual content using an AI tool.

-NOTE: Go to Slide 4
+- **Activity**:
+  - Showcase examples with visual prompts.
+  - Explain how specificity in instructions influences the produced imagery.
+  - Discuss image-generation constraints and troubleshooting tips.

-#### SLIDE 4: Code Generation
+#### **SLIDE 4: Code Generation**

-**Learning Step Activity Text:**

-> Identify best practices for generating code using AI tools.
+- **Key Focus**: Best practices for generating code.

-**Activity**
+- **Activity**:

-1. Present examples of good vs. poor prompts for code generation.
+  - Present examples of effective code prompts versus ambiguous code prompts.
-2. Discuss how to create effective code generation prompts.
-3. Demonstrate generating code using an AI tool.

-NOTE: Go to Slide 5
+  - Walk through a live demonstration of generating simple scripts.
+  - Highlight ways to refine code output through iterative prompt adjustments.

 ### Learning Step Activity (LSA) 3: Practical Application of AI Content Generation Techniques

-#### SLIDE 5: Practical Exercise
+#### **SLIDE 5: Practical Exercise**

-**Activity**
+- **Activity**:
+  1. **Group Work and Creation (10 minutes)**:

-1. Divide participants into groups and provide each group with various prompts to create content using AI tools.
-(10 minutes)
+     - Divide participants into groups.
+     - Provide each group with various prompts covering text, visuals, and code.
+     - Allow groups to interact with their chosen AI tools to craft content.
+  2. **Presentation and Feedback (10 minutes)**:
-2. Have each group present their generated content to the class.
-(10 minutes)
+     - Each group presents their generated content to the class.
-3. Provide feedback and discuss the effectiveness of their prompts and generated content.

-NOTE: Go to Slide 6
+     - Facilitate a feedback discussion focusing on:
+       - How well the prompts incorporated the best practices.
+       - What improvements could enhance the final output.
+  3. **Instructor Review**:
+     - Summarize key observations and highlight common successes or challenges encountered among groups.

 ## SECTION 4: SUMMARY

-During this learning experience, we covered the following:

-1. Introduction to AI content generation tools.
+- **Review Key Takeaways**:
+  - The importance and characteristics of effective AI content generation.
+  - How to craft clear, comprehensive prompts by using memorized strategies.
-2. Detailed analysis of generating text, visual, and code content.
+  - The practical differences in generating text, visual, and code outputs.
-3. Practical application of AI content generation techniques.
+- **Check on Learning**:
+  - Ask: "What are the best practices for generating AI content, and how can they be applied in different contexts?"
+  - Encourage a short discussion or reflective writing exercise to consolidate learning.

 **MOI**: Discussion (small or large group)